 The auditor of the Company is PricewaterhouseCoopers LLP, Chartered Professional Accountants ("PwC"), located at 1400 - 250 Howe Street, Vancouver, BC, Canada V6C 3S7.
-The consolidated annual financial statements of the Company for the years ended December 31, 2023 and 2022 have been audited by PwC.
-PwC has confirmed that they are independent with respect to the Company in accordance with the Chartered Professional Accountants of BC Code of Professional Conduct.
+The consolidated annual financial statements of the Company for the years ended December 31, 2024 and 2023 have been audited by PwC.
+PwC has advised that they are independent with respect to the Company within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada, including the Chartered Professional Accountants of BC Code of Professional Conduct.